 How can I help my child stay active during the busy school year?

-The Centers for Disease Control and Prevention recommends that children do 60 minutes of physical activity every day.
+The CDC recommends that children do 60 minutes of physical activity every day.
 “Few schools are able to offer an hour of physical education every day, so we need to find other ways to build activity into a child’s day,” Dr. Wertz says.
 Her tips:

-- Keep it fun.
-“If your child doesn’t like a particular activity or sport, don’t force it,” Dr. Wertz says.
+- Keep it fun – “If your child doesn’t like a particular activity or sport, don’t force it,” Dr. Wertz says.
 “Encourage a variety of activities.
-If your child enjoys an activity, he or she will want to continue it.”
+If your child enjoys an activity, they will want to continue it.”

 Consult with your pediatrics team for tips, advice and recommendations on how you can help your child start their school year healthy.
 Don’t forget to ask your pediatrician about your child’s yearly checkups and screenings as well.